Requesting an Exam Rescore

 The scores are marked electronically.
 The psychometrician carefully reviews all unsuccessful candidates’ scores for errors.

-Test items are subject to review and may be deleted from scoring for all candidates if they do not meet appropriate psychometric characteristics, for example, if the item fails to discriminate positively.
-A panel of optometrists under the guidance of the psychometrician participate in the review process.
-Deleted items are removed from scoring for all candidates thereby ensuring that reported results are valid and fair.
+A panel of optometrists under the guidance of the psychometrician complete a review of test items.
+Certain items may be deleted from scoring for all candidates if they do not meet appropriate psychometric characteristics.
+For example, if the item fails to discriminate positively.
+Deleted items are removed from scoring for all candidates, thereby ensuring that reported results are valid and fair.

 After an examination, all results are verified before being sent to candidates.

 A candidate may request the rescoring of their OSCE or written exam by sending a request to firstname.lastname@example.org.
 The fee can be paid via the portal or by e-transfer within 15 days of the OEBC issuing the results.

 There are three potential outcomes following a rescoring of an examination:

 - change to score but no change in the Fail status, or

 - a change in score and a change from Fail to Pass status.